geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t04_pipeline.md

 ### Using a FastEstimator Dataset

 Next, we will see how to use one of the Fastestimator Datasets in the `Pipeline`.
 We will create `fe.dataset.NumpyDataset` and load it into our pipeline.
-As we saw in [tutorial 2](./tutorials/master/beginner/t02_dataset), `NumpyDataset` takes a dictionary with keys for the <b>input data</b> and <b>ground truth labels</b>.
+As we saw in [Tutorial 2](./tutorials/master/beginner/t02_dataset), `NumpyDataset` takes a dictionary with keys for the <b>input data</b> and <b>ground truth labels</b>.

 ```python